automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lythronax.md

 # Lythronax
-## Description: This tyrannosaur lived on the island of Laramidia.
+## This tyrannosaur lived on the island of Laramidia.